 The walled and moted area of Chiang Mai’s Old City is the very heart of the city and is usually where tourists and backpackers headfirst when they’re visiting Chiang Mai.

-It’s a terrific place if you want to mix with the many expats and tourists that frequent this area of the city in their thousands every year.
-When it comes to accommodation and actually calling the Old City home, it’s better suited to those who won’t be in Chiang Mai long term.
+It’s a terrific place if you want to mix with the many tourists that frequent this area of the city in their thousands every year and of course also the locals.
+When it comes to accommodation and actually calling the Old City home, it’s cheap and cheerful.

 There are plenty of Airbnbs, hostels, hotels and other accommodation to settle in throughout the Old City, even if it is a little difficult to navigate.
 One of the best things about living in Chiang Mai Old City, everything is right there on your doorstep, whether that be entertainment, shopping or places to eat.